 Tenure and Promotion: Formal review by the Department Evaluation Committee, School/College Evaluation Committee, appropriate Dean, and Provost.
 The Provost will notify the faculty member in writing of the decision.
 All tenure-track faculty must be reviewed for tenure no later than the sixth year.
 Faculty at the rank of Assistant Professor are reviewed for both tenure and promotion to Associate Professor in the sixth year.
 For an early tenure review, a full formal review will be conducted pursuant to the provisions in the Faculty Handbook.
 For tenure reviews, faculty members shall submit for review all the appropriate materials since their hiring.
 For cases of promotion to Associate Professor, faculty members shall submit for review all the appropriate materials since their hiring.
-For cases of promotion to Professor, faculty members shall submit for review all the appropriate materials since their hiring.
+For cases of promotion to Professor, faculty members shall submit for review all the appropriate materials since the date of application of their promotion to Associate Professor or their hire if they started at the Associate Professor rank.

 The deadlines for each review are listed in Appendix A: Tenure Track Faculty Review Schedule of the Faculty Handbook.
 Faculty going up for review in the next academic year (elected or as part of their cycle of 2nd Year Review, 4th Year Review, Tenure, Promotion, shall notify their department chair or school-based equivalent by May 1st of their intent to be reviewed, request a meeting to discuss possible external members, and review the upcoming deadlines.
 In the event a faculty member is scheduled for a review and elects to go for promotion in the same academic year, the DEC shall, if possible, conduct one meeting to consider both review and promotion.
 The SEC/CEC should follow the same procedure, if possible.
 All recommendations require separate votes.
 The meeting shall be held in accordance with promotion timelines.